-Scripture is clear that our words have power–power to bless, give life, build up, but also power to tear down, defile, and bring death.
+Scripture is clear that our words have power– the power to bless, give life, build-up, but also the power to tear down, defile, and bring death.
 God’s desire is that we would use our tongues to speak out His Word, to align with His purposes.
 When we speak out His will over ourselves, someone else, or a situation, we agree with His plan and activate His power in our lives.

 Here are 6 empowering Bible verses you can study and meditate on about the power of the tongue.

 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen. – Ephesians 4:29

 It is not what goes into the mouth that defiles a person, but what comes out of the mouth; this defiles a person. – Matthew 15:11

 Death and life are in the power of the tongue, and those who love it will eat its fruits. -Proverbs 18:21

 There is one whose rash words are like sword thrusts, but the tongue of the wise brings healing.